oveleon/contao-cookiebar/docs/EXTENDED_USAGE.md

 document.addEventListener("DOMContentLoaded", function() {
     cookiebar.addModule(cookieIdOfGoogleMaps, myCallbackMethodWithInitialization, {
         selector: '#element',           // [required] Defines the element selector in which the message is output
-        message: 'Your text',           // [required] The text to be displayed
+        message: 'Your text',           // [optional] The text to be displayed
         button: {
             show: true,                 // Extends the output by a confirmation button,
             text: 'Custom button text', // Button text